Kathryn8/holbertonschool-shell/basics/README.md

+#Despcription of the files in this folder
 file 0 is script for pwd
-#Despcription of the files in this folder
+file 1 is the script ls